Tag Archives: crony capitalism

 Competitive Intensity, Overpricing, Corruption Risks and Crony Capitalism in Hungary 2009-2015

-Istvan Janos Toth presented the CRCB’s new research results in William Gates Building of Computer Laboratory at the conference ”Frontiers of Data Science for Government: Ideas, Practices, and Projections.
-Data for Policy -2016” organised by University of Cambridge.
+Presentation of the CRCB’s new research results in the William Gates Building of the Computer Laboratory at the conference “Frontiers of Data Science for Government: Ideas, Practices, and Projections.
+Data for Policy -2016” organised by the University of Cambridge.

-The presentation dealt with corruption risk detection, measuring of competitive intensity and the new way to analyse overpricing suggested by the CRCB’s researchers.
-Based on statistical analysis of 127,000 Hungarian public read more
+The presentation covered corruption risk detection, measuring competitive intensity, and a new way to analyse overpricing suggested by the CRCB’s researchers.
+Based on statistical analyses of 127,000 Hungarian read more

 Competitive Intensity and Corruption Risks in the Hungarian Public Procurement 2009-2015